lkurzyniec/netcore-boilerplate/README.md

 #### Download form registry

-> Image is published using [docker-push](.github/workflows/docker-push.yml) workflow.

 * Docker Hub - <https://hub.docker.com/r/lkurzyniec/netcore-boilerplate>
 * GitHub Container Registry - <https://github.com/lkurzyniec/netcore-boilerplate/pkgs/container/netcore-boilerplate>

+Simply execute `docker run --rm -p 5000:8080 --name netcore-boilerplate lkurzyniec/netcore-boilerplate` to download and spin up a container.

 #### Build your own image

 To run in docker with your own image, execute `docker build . -t netcore-boilerplate:local` in the root directory to build an image, and then `docker run --rm -p 5000:8080 --name netcore-boilerplate netcore-boilerplate:local` to spin up a container with it.

 ### Docker compose

 > When running on `Linux` (i.e. [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)), make sure that all docker files
 ([dockerfile](dockerfile), [docker-compose](docker-compose.yml) and all [mssql files](db/mssql)) have line endings `LF`.

-Just run `docker-compose up` command in the root directory.
+Just execute `docker-compose up` command in the root directory.

 #### Migrations